quisquous/cactbot/docs/LogGuide.md

 Although game messages differentiate between buffs and debuffs, log message type `1A` includes all effect types (both positive and negative).

+You cannot count on the time remaining to be precise.
+In rare cases, the time will already have counted down a tiny bit.
+This matters for cases such as ucob Nael phase doom debuffs.

 ### 1B: NetworkTargetIcon (Head Markers)

 Structure: